boschresearch/unetgan/README.md

 This software is a research prototype, solely developed for and published as part of the publication.
 It will neither be maintained nor monitored in any way.

+## Contact
+If you have questions or need help, feel free to write an email to edgarschoenfeld@live.de.